Building My First Chrome Extension with AI

 Step 4: Connecting to Google Drive & Google Docs

-After the local flashcard feature worked, I wanted the option to save words to the cloud — ideally into Google Drive or a Google Doc the user controls.
+After the local flashcard feature worked, I wanted to save words to the cloud, for example, Google Drive or a Google Doc for future references.
 Letting users choose cloud storage made the extension genuinely useful across devices.

 This step added a layer of complexity I hadn’t expected: authentication, consent screens, OAuth scopes, and privacy settings.
 I needed:

-Cursor helped a ton here.
+Cursor helped along the way.
 I leaned on it to:

 Selected words will shown in Google Doc